lav30/nobelprizes/README.md

 ## Portfolio

 [Link](https://lav30.github.io/nobelprizes/) to the portfolio landing page with a detailed visual analysis of the Nobel Prizes awarded between 1901 and 2016

+## Launch Binder

+Launch Binder by clicking on the binder button above to view the original Jupyter Notebook file and all the code used to generate the visualizations.

 ## Project Motivation
 [(Back to top)](#table-of-contents)